Can You Negotiate Mortgage Rates?

 • Title insurance: Your lender will likely require you to buy title insurance to cover any expenses arising from any disputes during the title transfer.
 Rates vary among insurance providers, so shop multiple carriers to find the lowest rate.

-• Home insurance premium: Like title insurance, you'll also need to take out a homeowners insurance as a condition of the mortgage loan.
+• Home insurance premium: Like title insurance, you'll also need to take out a homeowners insurance policy as a condition of the mortgage loan.
 Shop around for a policy that meets your coverage needs at the lowest rate.

 • Rate lock fee: Remember, mortgage rates are constantly in flux.
 Any rate quote you receive can change at any time.
 However, you can pay a negotiable rate lock fee to secure your rate for 30, 45 or 60 days to ensure it remains the same through your closing date.